UserMarekDrag/MovieMate-frontend/README.md

 ## Deployment

-To deploy the frontend in a production environment, follow these steps:
-1. Ensure Docker is installed on the target system.
-2. Clone this repository and navigate to the root directory.
-3. Build the Docker image and start the containers using `docker-compose up --build -d`.
-4. The frontend should now be accessible at the configured host and port.
+The code of the frontend application is stored in an AWS S3 bucket.
+The frontend of MovieMate is hosted on AWS CloudFront and is accessible via https://d3jxswvg482l9t.cloudfront.net/.
+It uses an SSL certificate for secure connections.

+The deployment process is automated using AWS CloudPipeline.
+Any changes pushed to the main branch are automatically retrieved by CloudPipeline, built using CodeBuild, and then the current application on CloudFront is replaced with the new version.
+This ensures that the live application is always up-to-date with the latest changes.

+The frontend is configured to interact seamlessly with the backend, ensuring a smooth user experience.

 ## License